Here, we take an in-depth look at the latest monitoring information for the Netherlands.

 Safe digital experiences refer to actions taken to protect children from harmful and illegal online content, conduct, contact, and risks as young consumers and to improve their well-being online through a safe, age-appropriate digital environment created in a way that respects children’s best interests.

-Responses to EU laws
+Implementing EU laws

 - The national implementing law is currently being prepared to be discussed in Parliament.
 The Netherlands Authority for Consumers and Markets (ACM) was assigned as the Digital Services Coordinator.

-Addressing harmful online content
+Harmful online content

 - Definitions of harmful audiovisual content are not specified by law.
 However, the Minister of Education, Culture and Science designates an organisation, NICAM, which draws up rules on the classification of audiovisual content.
 The Media Act only specifies categories that should be included in those rules but gives no definition.

 - The organisation designated by the Minister is organised in a way of ‘conditioned self-regulation’.
 The media service provider has to classify their content themselves, according to the rules of NICAM.
-NICAM develops the classification mechanism and trains the ‘classifiers’.
+It develops the classification mechanism and trains the ‘classifiers’.
 Broadcasters have to join NICAM if they want to broadcast potentially harmful content.

-- In the audiovisual domain, children (or their parents) can complain at NICAM if they consider the classification of the NICAM system to be inadequate.
+- In the audiovisual domain, children (or their parents) can complain to NICAM if they consider the classification of the NICAM system to be inadequate.
 A formal complaint can also be filed at the Dutch Media Authority if the media service provider does not comply with the law.

-Addressing harmful online conduct
+Harmful online conduct

 - The non-consensual sharing of intimate images, or ‘revenge porn’ can be prosecuted in the Netherlands via Article 139h of the Criminal Code as of January 1, 2020.
 It is currently still regarded as a crime against public order, but after the entry into force of the Sexual Offenses Act, it will be regarded as a sexual offence.